nexusproject/p5-example-server/README.md

 p5-example-server
 =================

-This is the small server that capable of performing the remote functions asynchronously.
+This is the small server that capable of performing remote functions asynchronously.

 This project just my perl5 code sample.
 Made just for fun! :-)